 Tips for Success

-Add these to your Christmas dessert board along with chocolate truffles, or amongst candies and treats at Halloween!
-Package some in a cute tin, mug or box for teachers, friends and neighbors at the holidays, they will love it.
+• Add these to your Christmas dessert board along with chocolate truffles or package in a cute tin, mug or box for teachers, friends and neighbors at the holidays.

 Love easy no-bake treats?
 Try scotcheroos, no-bake cookies or cornflake cookies just to name a few!